Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 Well, I like it if it’s crispy on roasted whole golden chicken (coming soon) (my hubby’s trademark) and aromatic chicken wings.
 Yummy!!!

-But here’s the thing: once I learned how to make chicken fricassee, using my ingredients, it became one of my favourite midweek comfort meals.
-It’s creamy without being heavy, full of flavour, and fits beautifully into my gluten-free lifestyle.
+But here’s the thing: once I learned how to make chicken fricassee, using my ingredients, it became one of my favorite midweek comfort meals.
+It’s creamy without being heavy, full of flavor, and fits beautifully into my gluten-free lifestyle.

 If you are after high-protein meals, check out my warming Mum’s chicken soup or Turkey meatball soup.